“I hear lake water lapping with low sounds by the shore;

 I hear it in the deep heart’s core”

 I’m forty next year and I don’t like it.
-The overwhelming feeling that repeatedly haunts me is that I’ve been unfairly convicted of a crime which I did not commit.
-But without the glamour of the ‘A’ Team or the moral high ground of Jim McDonald.
-It’s true that I haven’t done anything to deserve it.
+It feels like I’ve been convicted of a crime which I did not commit- and that there’s nothing I can do about it.

 The older I get, the more powerless I become over many aspects of my life.
 For instance, I am the prisoner of a long list of self-imposed traditions.
 Some of which I question… Others, however, I cherish and could never consciously break with.
 One of my most precious rituals is my strict adherence to commencing the tench season with an annual trip to the Surrey Hills.